The end of free speech

 January 10, 2021 at 9:48 PM #87427Great ScottModerator

 I am a very outspoken critic of anyone, or any entity, in fact, who denies us our civil liberties and freedoms.
-And I detest anyone who attempts to justify the denial of those rights and who supports our suppressors.
-President Trump has had his Twitter account closed and has been permanently banned from Twitter.
-Hundreds of people who do not peddle the agenda’s narrative and who have an opposing view have had their Youtube accounts permanently shutdown.
-And now Parler the free-speech application and online platform had been deleted from the Amazon store and other big tech stores.
-This is big tech ganging up to put an end to free speech and silence those who do not follow their agenda.
+President Trump has now had his Twitter account closed and has been permanently banned from Twitter.
+It appears that 34,000 people — people who have different views on certain matters — had their Youtube accounts permanently shutdown the same day that President Trump had his shut down.
+And now Parler, the free-speech application and online platform has been deleted from the Amazon store and other big tech stores for the false allegation that Parler was used to incite the protest at the Capitol building .
+This is big tech ganging up to put an end to free speech platforms and silence those who speak their mind.
 See the video in the link below.January 10, 2021 at 10:17 PM #87428

 But, seems to me since those are all private, not government corporations, they are, of course, going to cover their own behinds when it comes to possible inciting of violence through their platforms…as far as free speech…that’s anybody’s right, but private corporations will act to protect themselves from being in on something potentially violent.
 Can’t blame them…it’s the same as gun rights…yeah, you can have a gun, but if you go into a store, they can kick anybody out for having a gun in their store, because they don’t want to be held responsible for your shooting of somebody in there, even though you have every right to carry around your gun…but not on their property or associated with their business and reputation among their customers.
 If you come to visit at our house you won’t ever get alcohol…we know too well and better than we wanna know the horrible things that can happen and we don’t want to be an accomplice to whatever somebody does drunk…so…people who visit us leave us in a sober state, then if they wanna go do something harmful or stupid, they can leave us out of the picture.
 I think it’s kinda like that, seems to me anyway…what do you think?
 The president can say what he wants, but if those people who run social media platforms feel like they could inadvertently wind up being blamed for something that causes destruction of property or threats to others lives or disturbances in the functioning of our government or whatever, they are gonna say no to him or whoever else, out of fear they could get their behinds sued or tarnish their reputations among trusting customers.
 Just my opinion, what do you think?
 First amendment rights are for everyone to enjoy, but businesses can say not in my store, not on my property, not on my platform, etc. Just my opinion.
 I have no law degrees or any of that…just my opinion.
 I got kicked off a message board one time…lol…so…hey that kinda thing happens when you offend or somehow make the owner of the thing uncomfortable (by the way, in case anybody wonders…I got kicked off a vegan message board after telling of my discovery that I had food allergies which were mainly caused by variously frequently eaten foods among that group and was gonna have to alter my diet and decided to eat meat for a while to get my health back.
 I guess that wasn’t the right thing to say there.
 I still do eat meat…I’m a vegan at heart, really, but a meat-eater at stomach…because my health is better when I eat meat…although I’m not thrilled about that. still, they were in the right…I had no place discussing that on their platform and they told me to get lost.
 It’s ok to get banned…you live to tell it.)
 But the vegan message board, as much as it hurt my feelings and left me feeling detached to many friends I’d made there, did not in any way preclude my first amendment rights…they didn’t want the ideas I was expressing to be on their message board that was for vegan support only.
 I can’t blame them…although it’s never fun to be banned from anything…still, it is their right to run their business in the way they see fit.
 They weren’t stopping me from speaking, just stopping me from saying it there.January 10, 2021 at 11:21 PM #87433Great ScottModerator